CSR Activity Report

 The Fujifilm Group has commercialized a portable X-ray system that is compact, lightweight, easy to carry, and simple to operate in Japan and other countries.
 We believe that by utilizing this device, in partnership with healthcare providers, we can bring opportunities for TB screening to people living in developing countries, especially in remote areas such as mountainous regions and remote islands.

 Our X-ray device gained attraction as a TB screening tool in developing countries from heads of state and ministers of health at the “Japan-Africa Business Forum,” an event held in conjunction with the 7th Tokyo International Conference on African Development (TICAD 7) in 2019.
-Subsequently, through the “TB Reach Program”*7 of the “Stop TB partnership”*8 , which is conducting global TB control together with WHO, and other programs, we conducted demonstrations tests of TB screening using this X-ray device in Pakistan, Zambia, Vietnam, Azerbaijan, and other countries.
+Subsequently, through the “TB Reach Program”*7 of the “Stop TB partnership”*8 , which is conducting global TB control together with WHO, and other programs, we conducted demonstrations tests of TB screening using this X-ray device in the Islamic Republic of Pakistan, the Republic of Zambia, the Socialist Republic of Viet Nam, the Republic of Azerbaijan, and other countries.

 As a result, the effectiveness and usefulness of this device in TB screening were recognized by the Stop TB Partnership, and it was recommended as a new TB screening tool in 2021.
 Furthermore, the WHO recommends to detect TB infection on the spot using AI technology on chest X-ray images in countries with few specialist physicians and insufficient resources.
 By providing an application that utilizes AI technology, we make it possible to check the analysis results on the spot.